Cyclophosphamide is a chemotherapy drug used to treat different cancers, including lymphomas, leukaemias, myeloma, lung cancer and breast cancer.

 Loss of appetite

-Less common side effects
+Less common side effects of cyclophosphamide

 Back to top

-Changes in the way your heart works
+Changes in the way the heart works

 Back to top